 Most premium travel cards, such as the Citi Prestige® Credit Card, Chase Sapphire Preferred and Chase Sapphire Reserve and some of the other best Chase credit cards and best Citi credit cards offer coverage that covers damage to your rental vehicle.
 You will likely be covered if you (involuntarily) damage the car you rented.

 It will allow you to decline the collision damage waiver (CDW) and loss damage waiver (LDW) from the rental agency.
 Both can be as high as $10-$30 per day, depending on where and when you rent the car.
-Note that you are actually required to decline to agency’s coverage for the credit card insurance to kick in.
+Note that you are actually required to decline the agency’s coverage for the credit card insurance to kick in.

 What credit cards offer primary coverage, and why do you need it?

 Chase’s all-star cards, the Chase Sapphire Preferred® and Chase Sapphire Reserve® is probably the top choices for a car rental.
 Not only do they have a relevant category bonus, but they also beat the competition by offering primary coverage.
 Many other cards’ coverage is secondary.